AleksaMCode/Enigma/README.md

 </ul>
 <ul>
   <li><dt>Encryption using ECB mode</dt>
   <dd><p align="justify">When updating already encrypted file, only IV value is changed while the KEY remains the same.
-This is potentially a problem when using a ECB mode which doesn't requires IV because an attacker who is observing different versions of the encrypted file can perhaps deduce an opentext.</p></dd></li>
+This is potentially a problem when using a ECB mode which doesn't requires IV.
+An attacker who is observing different versions of the encrypted file can perhaps deduce an opentext.</p></dd></li>
 </ul>
 <ul>
   <li><dt>3DES encryption</dt>